fbelik/ModelOrderReductionToolkit.jl/docs/src/test_prob.md

 The goal of this method will be to use *offline* time to approximate the *stability factor*, ``\sigma_{min}(A(p))``, and the norm of the residual, ``||r(p)||_2``.

 First, we will use the **successive constraint method**, (SCM), to compute a lower-bound approximation of the stability factor, to assure that the above error inequality still holds.
 For details on implementation, see reference 1.
-In MOR.jl, the implementation for a **symmetric positive definite** problem is as follows:
+In ModelOrderReductionToolkit.jl, the implementation for a **symmetric positive definite** problem is as follows:
 ```@example 1
 # Generate parameter discretization set
 p_lb = 0.1